 Since she joined Jenner & Block in 2009, Ms. Shoda has advised Japanese companies on a variety of legal matters – including litigation, M&A, corporate, intellectual property, privacy and data protection, antitrust and white-collar defense – across the United States.
 She plays a leading role in most matters in which Jenner & Block represents Japanese companies.

 A wide variety of Japanese companies conducting business worldwide seek Ms. Shoda’s advice, including major electronics and electrical equipment manufacturing companies, multinational industry machinery manufacturers, banks and financial institutions, multinational trading companies (both sogo shosha and senmon shosha), a leading clinical development contract research organization, pharmaceutical and biopharmaceutical companies, video game developers and distribution companies, food companies, a major airline company, various retail companies, a major advertising and public relations company, and an AI-related software developer, among others.

-Ms. Shoda’s extensive practice experience in both Japan and the United States, as well as her deep understanding of Japanese business culture, is highly appreciated by Japanese companies in various industries who face legal issues in the United States, where the legal system and business culture differ vastly from that of Japan.
+Ms. Shoda’s extensive practice experience in both Japan and the US is highly appreciated by Japanese clients who face legal issues in the US, where the legal system and business culture differ vastly from that of Japan.